It’s still short-sleeve weather, but I’m already in the mood for pumpkin – are you? Luckily this gluten free pumpkin cookie recipe is an easy answer!

 Using an electric mixer, cream the sugars and butter until fluffy.
 Add the molasses, pumpkin, egg and vanilla, beating until creamed.
 Stir in the dry ingredients until combined.
-Wrap tightly with plastic wrap and refrigerate until the dough is chilled.

 Preheat oven to 350° F for static ovens, 325° F for convection.

 Prepare a cookie sheet by covering with parchment paper.
 Drop the cookies by rounded tablespoons onto the parchment paper.
 For smoother cookies, use a cookie scoop dipped in water between making each cookie or smooth tops with a rubber spatula dipped in water.
 Flatten cookies slightly with the back of a spoon or spatula.

 Bake for 10 minutes, or until they resist falling when lightly touched with a finger.